How Do I Study for Standardized Tests?

 Has anyone ever said they’re excited to take the Standardized Tests or SAT?
 If so, that person is crazy because the pressure amongst students is insane here in the Bay.
 No matter what major you’re interested in, your test score matters and you’ve almost certainly wondered.
 “What is the best way to prepare for the SAT?”

 There are many ways to prepare a student for the SAT including:

-Lastly, there are SAT classes seemingly everywhere nowadays (Elite and Excel to name a few).
-They are popular because they follow a very traditional, rote style of learning: you go in, take a test, review the answers, and repeat.
+Lastly, there are SAT classes seemingly everywhere nowadays.
+Like Elite and Excel to name a few.
+They are popular because they follow a very traditional, role style of learning.
+You go in, take a test, review the answers, and repeat.
 While some students may benefit, such boot camps can be long and arduous, and not always effective.
 In fact, national research shows that the average point gain from such classes is only 40 points.
 For that kind of money and an entire summer’s worth of time, you would expect more.

 Also read: How Important is the SAT or ACT?